robz/Linkages3/README.md

 $ npm run-script build
 ```

 Then open `index.html` with a browser (I've only tested in the lastest versions of Chrome).
-You should see something like this linkage:
+You should see a simple four-bar linkage with one rotary input, looking something like this:

 ![Image of basic linkage](http://i1077.photobucket.com/albums/w463/rjnevels/Screen%20Shot%202015-02-16%20at%201.25.01%20PM_zpsesx9hhaj.png)